Previous Post: Down The Pikitigushi River From Cliff Lake To Lake Nipigon – Logistics, Maps and Day 1 – Cliff Lake

 And then it was back over to the west side of the lake to check out #220.
 See the image below for what looks like a promising stretch of vertical rock face.
 The reality is quite different.
 As Dewdney noted,

 As we paddled down the rock face from the north end, we would see nothing but smudges and impossible-to-determine shapes.
 The one below may be the one which appears on the Dewdney drawing which follows – or maybe not!

 We got excited when we saw what we had called The Hand pictograph again.
 The three – or was it four? – fingers should have been a clue that back in 2013 we had mistaken streaks of red granite for a pictograph.
 This time it seemed pretty obvious that we had misread it!
-That might also explain why Dewdney made no mention of it in his brief write-up of this site!
+It would also explain why Dewdney made no mention of it in his brief write-up of this site!

 Cliff Lake’s top (i.e., northernmost) four sites present very little in the way of pictographs for a visitor to ooh and aah over.
 It is not until you get to Site #219 that you see anything that elicits a sense of wonder and real appreciation.
 We now paddled over the east side and Site #219 to see the single-most striking panel of ochre paint at Cliff Lake – the one featuring The Moose!

 The image below conveys the actual size of the Moose pictograph.
 It is perhaps 25 cm. long and 10 cm. high.
 What is noteworthy is the amount of ochre dedicated to creating a very vibrant and solid rendition of the animal.
 Most rock paintings are a finger or two wide and maybe 10 cm. long.
 Images like The Moose definitely stand out from the norm.
 To the left of the Moose image is a canoe with a number of paddlers in it; above both images is a series of circles and above those some vertical lines.
 From further away it mostly looks like a badly faded collection of smudges.